-What are the quorum requirements for the resolutions?
+What are the quorum requirements for the Resolutions?

-In deciding the resolutions that are scheduled for a vote at the Annual General Meeting, each shareholder as of the record date is entitled to one vote per Ordinary Share.
-Under our by-laws, in order to take action on the resolutions, a quorum, consisting of the holders of 33 1/3% of the Ordinary Shares entitled to vote, must be present in-person or by proxy.
-Abstentions and ADSs for which no voting instructions have been provided are treated as Ordinary Shares that are present for purposes of determining the presence of a quorum.
+In deciding the Resolutions that are scheduled for a vote at the Annual General Meeting, each shareholder as of the record date is entitled to one vote per Ordinary Share.
+Under our by-laws, in order to take action on the Resolutions, a quorum, consisting of the holders of 33 1/3% of the Ordinary Shares entitled to vote, must be present in-person or by proxy.
+Abstentions and broker non-votes (if any) are treated as Ordinary Shares that are present for purposes of determining the presence of a quorum.
 If a quorum is not present, the meeting will be adjourned.

-What are the voting requirements for the resolutions?
+What are the voting requirements for the Resolutions?

-The affirmative vote of a majority of the total number of votes cast is required for the election of each director nominee named in Resolutions 1 to 3 and 5 and for the approval of each matter described in Resolutions 4 and 6 to 15.
-Under French law, this means that the votes cast "FOR" a nominee must exceed the aggregate of the votes cast "AGAINST" that nominee, and the votes cast "FOR" a resolution must exceed the aggregate of the votes cast "AGAINST" that resolution.
-For approval of Resolutions 16 through 26, the affirmative vote of two-thirds of the total number of votes cast is required.
+The affirmative vote of a majority of the total number of votes cast is required for the election of each director nominee named in Resolutions 1 to 4 and for the approval of each matter described in Resolutions 5 to 11.
+Under French law, this means that the votes cast "FOR" a nominee must exceed the aggregate of the votes cast "AGAINST" that nominee, and the votes cast "FOR" a Resolution must exceed the aggregate of the votes cast "AGAINST" that Resolution.
+For approval of Resolutions 12 through 23, the affirmative vote of two-thirds of the total number of votes cast is required.
+Abstentions and broker non-votes (if any) will not count as votes cast on any of the Resolutions to be presented at the Annual General Meeting.